deltw32/Oplus_Convert_Global_Status/README.md

 ```

 1. There are lots of ways to convert global, and the method is **device-based**, such as substitution method or fastboot method. **Please beware of that**.
 Since the boot process of OPlus device is very fragile, it can easily bricked if the conversion fails, **espacially with an unlocked bootloader.**
-2. The region of Global ROM is **restricted**.
+2. The region of Global ROM is **limited**.
 Usually the safest region is IN and EU, **but there's still a chance to lose IMEI, especially for MTK devices!** Also, there may be some HW/FW difference among rigeons, which may cause bugs or function loss.
 Do at your own risk!
-3. The version of China ROM is **restricted**.
+3. The version of China ROM is **limited**.
 It's the common issue for those model which requires Deeptesting.
-You can downgrade to certain CN ROM, convert to global ROM, and continue the update process.
+You can downgrade to certain version of CN ROM, convert to global, and continue the update process.
 4. After conversion, for those device that lose the ability to OTA, **backup your data first before update!** Unless you can make sure the update package won't ruin the partition or messup the device!
 5. This post is for CN device to Global, **NOT Global to CN**.
 I don't have any mind about convert to CN. **If you seek of that, leave this page.**